 Google seems to love creating specifications that are terrible for the open web and it feels like they find a way to create a new one every few months.
 This time, we have come across some controversy caused by a new Web Environment Integrity spec that Google seems to be working on.

-At this time, I could not find any official message from Google about this spec, so it is possible that it is just the work of some misguided engineer at the company that has no backing from higher up, but it seems to be work that has gone on for more than a year, and the resulting spec is so toxic to the open Web that at this point, Google needs to at least give some explanation as to how it could go so far.
+At this time, I could not find any official message from Google about this spec, so it may be just the work of some misguided engineer at the company that has no backing from higher up, but it seems to be work that has gone on for more than a year, and the resulting spec is so toxic to the open Web that at this point, Google needs to at least give some explanation as to how it could go so far.

 What is Web Environment Integrity?
 It is simply dangerous.

 The spec in question, which is described at https://github.com/RupertBenWiser/Web-Environment-Integrity/blob/main/explainer.md, is called Web Environment Integrity.
 The idea of it is as simple as it is dangerous.
 It would provide websites with an API telling them whether the browser and the platform it is running on that is currently in use is trusted by an authoritative third party (called an attester).
 The details are nebulous, but the goal seems to be to prevent “fake” interactions with websites of all kinds.
 While this seems like a noble motivation, and the use cases listed seem very reasonable, the solution proposed is absolutely terrible and has already been equated with DRM for websites, with all that it implies.

 It is also interesting to note that the first use case listed is about ensuring that interactions with ads are genuine.
 While this is not problematic on the surface, it certainly hints at the idea that Google is willing to use any means of bolstering its advertising platform, regardless of the potential harm to the users of the web.

 Despite the text mentioning the incredible risk of excluding vendors (read, other browsers), it only makes a lukewarm attempt at addressing the issue and ends up without any real solution.